HunterLarco/Preload.js/README.md

 The `abort` command aborts all current progresses within the Preload object.

+### Major Browser Compatibility ###

+The Preload API is compatible with Chrome and Firefox, yet fails in Safari and Opera due to the lack of sufficient `FileReader` support.
+Internet Explorer remains untested.

 ### Change Log ###
 2012 11 22
 * Fixed mobile construction error